raczben/tco_study/README.md

 ## Multicycle solutions

 To understand the root cause of the failed timings we should look under hood, and need to understand the timing details.
-The timing analizer expects all data at the next clock edge from the launch clock by default (single-cycle).
+The timing analyzer expects all data at the next clock edge from the launch clock by default (single-cycle).
 The following waveform shows the *required data valid window* on the FPGA pad.
 The data must be valid throughout this window.
 (It is permitted for the signal to be valid earlier or keep data even after this window, but during this slack of time the data *must* be valid.)

 ![Single-cycle requirement](doc_resources/sc_requirement.svg)

-(The destination clock uncerteanity and any other delays must be added/substracted to/from odelay_M/m to get the accurate valid window, but now these are negligible.)
+(The destination clock uncertainty and any other delays must be added/subtracted to/from odelay_M/m to get the accurate valid window, but now these are negligible.)

 Let's see one particular case.
-(There is no essential difference between the previously demostrated failing implementation, so let's choose the *iob* type implementation.)
+(There is no essential difference between the previously demonstrated failing implementation, so let's choose the *iob* type implementation.)

 ![valid_and_fpga_sc](doc_resources/valid_and_fpga_sc.svg)

-This default (single-cycle) mode requires faster behaviour, which cannot be fulfilled by this FPGA.
+This default (single-cycle) mode requires faster behavior, which cannot be fulfilled by this FPGA.
 However, the *required valid window* is shorter that the guaranteed, real valid data window.

 The length of the *required valid window* is `req_len = odelay_M - odelay_m = 8 - 3 = 5`

 The length of the real valid data window is  `req_len + setup_slack + hold_slack = 5 - 3.8 + 5.6 = 6.8`

-So if theese windows can be shifted, the timing could be closed.
+So if these windows can be shifted, the timing could be closed.

 In most system-synchronous cases additional fix, and known delays are acceptable.
 Let's shift the *required data valid window* with a whole clock cycle.
 This one (or more) clock cycle delay called *multicycle path*.